schemacrawler/SchemaCrawler-Usage/.github/README.md

 ### Using SchemaCrawler

+Whichever way you started Visual Studio Code, start a new "bash" terminal.
+This will take you into the SchemaCrawler shell.
+In the shell, run `schemacrawler --version` to verify that SchemaCrawler is available.

-Refer to the [getting started](../docs/getting-started.md) documentation.
+Continue to the [getting started](../docs/getting-started.md) documentation.